dbragdon1/dbragdon1/README.md

 ## About Me

-I currently work at the Census Bureau, where I build machine learning and data science pipelines for analyzing User-generated feedback.
+I currently work at Medwatchers Inc, where I build pipelines pharmaceutical data.

 I graduated from UCSD with a B.S. in Cognitive Science with a Specialization in Machine Learning and Neural Computation.
 In college I focused mostly on Natural Language Processing techniques.